25 Sep Sukkot- Hoshanah Rabbah; The 5 Willows and the 7 Hakafot

 There is kabbalistic idea; the end is enwedged in the beginning.
 Numerous examples of this concept run through the Torah.
 Simply put, there is no beginning or end to the Torah, and if fact beginnings and ends exist only in the physical-finite world.
 We see this concept applied in our look at the rectification of speech that takes place on Hoshanah Rabbah.
 During this time we always read the last parsha of the Torah which always precedes the new reading , the beginning of the 1st parsha of the Torah, Bereishit-Genesis, where G-d ‘speaks’ and creates the World.
 The end is enwedged in the beginning…. a concept of infinity.

 There is a Chassidic understanding that ‘all 7’s are dear’ as 7’s relates the emotive aspects of the heart (the 7 lower sefirot of the 10) .
 On Hoshanah Rabbah, we walk 7 hakafot (circuits) around the Torah on the bimah reciting verses holding the unified bundle of lulav – arovos – hadasim and the unifying heart of all the species, the etrog.
-Each circuit relates to a different emotive experience of the heart… and culminate as one united and rectified heart.
+Each circuit relates to each of the 7 enemotive experience of the heart… and culminate as one united and rectified heart.

 Hakafot literally means ‘circles’, and as a circle with has no beginning and no end… the end is enwedged in the beginning.